Buy or Sell DexCom Inc. (DXCM) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-DXCM currently public float of 96.61M and currently shorts hold a 3.56% ratio of that float.
-Today, the average trading volume of DXCM was 873.50K shares.
+The average price from analysts is $572.63, which is $165.34 above the current price.
+DXCM currently public float of 96.62M and currently shorts hold a 3.51% ratio of that float.
+Today, the average trading volume of DXCM was 885.13K shares.

 DXCM’s Market Performance